Skip to main content

 Landscapes

-is important to choose the variables that give us the most accurate approach
+They are static and sharpness and focus are essential, so it is important to choose the variables that give us the most accurate approach

-Focus Mode: Manual and if possible through "Live
+Focus Mode: Manual and if possible through "Live View" for more accurate precision.

 Focus area: Single Point.